AAmp-Ann/A.ann-tech-writing-portfolio/README.md

 # Cloud Technical Writing Portfolio
 Welcome!
-This is a curated collection of cloud-focused technical writing samples.Each project demonstates clear instructional wriiting ,documentation structure,and practical knowledge of cloud platforms such as AWS and GCP.
+This is a curated collection of cloud-focused technical writing samples.
+Each project demonstrates clear instructional writing,documentation structure,and practical knowledge of cloud platforms such as AWS and GCP.

 ## Projects